 As such, it remains a curious (and peaceful) space just off the busy access road between Holy Corner and the Grange, and a popular spot for those locals who know of its existence.

-Explore Edinburgh's hidden corners in more detail with my Up-Close and Personal walking tours of the city!
+Explore Edinburgh's hidden corners in more detail with my private walking tours of the city!